Health Care and Transportation Attorney at Erickson & Sederstrom, P.C.

 When the health law program was first started, I was contacted about teaching.
 I am teaching Health Care Organization (LAW 376) and HIPAA Privacy and Security in the spring 2018 semester.
 Given my background and practice in aerospace, I’ve also proposed a drone law class to the law school but it hasn’t caught on yet.
 We’ll get it on the schedule at some point.

-What do you see as the benefits of obtaining the health law certificate with a JD?
+What do you see as the benefits of obtaining the health law concentration with a JD?

 A common misconception of students and many clients is that health law relates exclusively to representing people injured by medical treatment, but this isn’t true.
 Medical malpractice law is a branch of personal injury litigation that is a specialized niche of health law, at most.
 Many also think health law simply covers relates to HIPAA (Health Insurance Portability and Accountability Act of 1996) and information privacy.
 But it’s so much more than that.